yanlizhang824/Recruiting-Process-Optimization/README.md

 Hi Amrou!
 Thanks for checking out my project.
 Here's the descrition of each file's functionality.
 -------------------------------------------------------------------------------------------------------------------

+Tableau Visualization.pdf: these visualizations were designed to offer the HR department key insights into the applicants.

 build_model.py: construct a MLP (Multiple-layer Perceptron) model and save it as the model weights.

 build_model.ipynb: a Notebook version of "build_model.py" where you can see the trainning process and the evaluation metrics.